Print FedEx CSB-V label for Shopify

 7. Terms of Sale: This is available under the Commercial Invoice section in the app.
 Choose the type of Terms of Sales from the drop-down list.
 FOB (Free On Board) will be the default option in the app.

-In this article, we discussed the CSB-V standard details and settings to use the CSB-V standard with the FedEx Rates, Labels & Tracking app.
+In this article, we discussed the CSB-V standard details and settings to use the CSB-V standard with the FedEx Rates, Labels & Tracking app and the Shopify Multi Carrier Shipping Label app.
 We have also discussed the benefits of using the CSB-V label standard.